- About our treatments

 Dr Timothy Millward

 His clinics are held at St Mary's Hospital, Kettering and his inpatient care occurs at Berrywood Hospital in Duston.

 Reviews of our services and clinicians can be found via iWantGreatCare.org or by selecting the picture.

 Louise Gell-Bean - Business Manager

-Hello my name is Louise and I am a mum of two who has worked within NHFT for almost 10 years predominantly alongside, and with, the Medical Director.
+Hello, my name is Louise and I am a mum of two who has worked within NHFT for almost 10 years alongside and with, the Medical Director.
 I have been involved in the set-up of the rTMS service since 2015 and was very proudly, appointed Business Manager for the Centre for Neuromodulation.
-I wear a number of different ‘hats’ but my favourite is the ‘Customer Service’ hat, which gives me the opportunity to engage with our patients and carers on a daily basis.
+I wear a number of ‘hats’ but my main is the ‘Customer Service’ hat, which allows me to engage with our patients and carers on a daily basis.
 My day to day workload is mainly background work, receiving and processing all referrals into the service from both internal and external sources.
-With this, I frequently liaise with other NHS Trusts, CCGs and private providers along with self-referring patients from out of area and it is my responsibility to ensure that we receive financial remuneration, from these sources, for the service we are providing.
-I organise rTMS training events, which are attended by external delegates from all over the country and we have even welcomed colleagues from New Zealand and Japan!
-I am always open to receiving questions and queries about the service so please do not hesitate to contact me if you wish to know more.
+With this, I often liaise with other NHS Trusts, CCGs, and private providers along with self-referring patients from out of the area.
+I am always open to receiving questions about the service so please contact me if you wish to know more.